JairoJeffersont/framework/README-pt.md

 {
   "status": 200,
   "data": {
-    "message": "Hello, the API is working, check the documentation" }
+    "message": "Hello, the API is working"
+  }
 }
 ```